adventuretc/Spicetify-HideImages-Extension/readme.md

 ## Misc:

-The theme in the screenshot is Bloom with the coffee color scheme.
+- The theme in the screenshot is Bloom with the coffee color scheme.
+- The code quality is 4.5/10, "it gets the job done".
+Would-be-nice list:
+	- refactor everything to have a method whose parameters are: selector to select parent element which contains both the url-containing element and the image-containing element, selector to select uri-containing element inside the parent, selector to select the image-containing element inside the parent, a delegated anonymous method to extract the uri from the uri-containing element, an enum constant or string to communicate whether this is an album, artist, playlist or what else (to know in which block list to look for the uri.
+Use `Spicetify.URI.Type.ALBUM`).
+	- have more code comments.
+	- remove old code pieces.